JackDanna/FogentRoleplayTemplate/src/Settings/FogentRoleplaySettingTemplate/CoreRules/FogentRoleplayCoreRules.md

 #### Applying Disadvantage/Advantage to an already rolled Combat Roll Dice Pools

 If your character gains disadvantage (often the result of a stagger or being knocked prone) or advantage (you engage a prone opponent as your second target with a melee weapon) after you've already rolled a Combat Roll dice pool that round, you will retroactively apply said disadvantage/advantage to your those dice pools.
 This could turn some dice that were wins into fails and vice versa.

+## Evasion Roll

+When a combat roll is made against a character who is not capable of making an opposing combat roll (i.e. they are using a melee combat roll but are being shot at from far away), the defender can make a Evasion Roll vs the attacker's Combat Roll.

+An Evasion Roll will consist of a Skill Roll which represents evading getting hit.

+As part of the Declaration Phase, if the defending character declared they were going to use an Evasion Roll against specific attacks, than with the Narrators permission, they can choose a Skill that seems resonable.

+For instance, if during a round of combat while sieging a castle wall, a Player Character armed with only his greatsword needs to cross between two points of cover.
+The Player Character knows he is lower in turn order than the archers on the wall, but assumes they are going to fire at him as he crosses between cover.
+The Player asks if it would be resonalbe if he could use the "Athletics" Skill for his Evasion Roll against the assumed archer's Combat Rolls, since the faster his dash is, the harder it will be to land a shot on him.
+The Narrator agrees with his logic and allows it.

+However, as part of the Declaration Phase, if the defending character DID NOT declare they were going to use an Evasion Roll against specific attacks, than it is up to the Narrator to choose a reflexive Skill Roll that seems resonable.
+The Skill Roll used will be soley up to the Narrator, and will usually be a skill related to reflexive dodging, which is generally "Dexterity".

+For instance, if during a round of combat on a grassy field, a Player Character armed with only his greatsword is trying to get within swinging range to an enemy archer.
+The Player Character knows he is lower in turn order than the archer, and declares he is going to move over to the archer and attack.
+Since the archer is higher in turn order, declares he will simply move backwards while firing at the Player Character.
+The archer looses his arrow before the Player Character gets within greatsword range, so the Narrator decides the Player Character will reflexively make a Evasion Roll with "Dexterity" to try and avoid the arrow shot.

+Any levels over the defender's Evasion Roll wins count as victories for the attacker.

+The only victory level outcome a Dodge can achieve is exiting a grapple.
+A Combat Roll and Evasion Rolls can both be made in a round.

 ## Conditions